jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 \end{equation}
 where the $+$ case corresponds to spherical geometry, the $-$ case to hyperbolic geometry {cite:p}`Weinberg1972` [p.
 390-391].

-Now we need to eliminate the 4th dimension $w$ using the constraint equation to recover a 3-dimensional parameterization.
+We now need to eliminate the 4th dimension $w$ using the constraint equation to recover a 3-dimensional parameterization.

 Differentiating equation [](#eq_hyp_sph) gives the relation
 $$